 If you’re looking for a great beach vacation in the south, then Hilton Head should be on your radar!
 Hilton Head Island in South Carolina has eight beautiful beaches totaling 12 miles of waterfront for you to enjoy.

-Because Hilton Head is known for its golf courses, there are several courses with water views as well.
+Because Hilton Head is known for its golf courses, there are also several courses with water views.
 Hilton Head is also bike friendly and will allow you to take your bikes on the beach!

-Coligny Beach has lots of amenities and is perhaps the more popular beach to visit.
 Coligny Beach Park has restrooms, showers, chair and umbrella rentals, and restaurants nearby.
-And when you’re done playing in the sun, head over to Coligny Beach Plaza a bit of shopping or a bite to eat!
+And when you’re done playing in the sun, head over to Coligny Beach Plaza for a bit of shopping or a bite to eat!